 Avantes also offers a complete line of light sources to support the illumination side of the thin film measurement.
 The AvaLight-DHc and AvaLight-DH-S deuterium halogen light sources and AvaLight-HAL-S-Mini tungsten halogen sources are available as independent sources or for integration into rackmount configuration next to the spectrometer(s) used for measurement.

-The inspection or probing of wafers is ideally suited to fiber-optic spectroscopy as it facilitates measurements of very small areas (as low as 50-100 micron spot sizes).
-Typical wafer probing applications in the semiconductor industry involve the measurement of reflection at high speed in the ultra-violet, visible or near infrared from 200-1100 nm.
+The inspection or probing of wafers is ideally suited to fiber-optic spectroscopy as it facilitates measurements of tiny areas (as low as 50-100 micron spot sizes).
+Typical wafer probing applications in the semiconductor industry involve the measurement of reflection at high speed in the ultra-violet, visible, or near-infrared from 200-1100 nm.

-Avantes uses a variety of instruments for this application, including the AvaSpec-ULS2048XL-EVO high sensitivity back-thinned spectrometer or the AvaSpec-ULS2048CL-EVO high resolution spectrometer.
-As the resolution is not typically critical in this application, focus is placed on throughput in lieu of resolution to optimize on sampling speeds.
+Avantes uses a variety of instruments for this application, including the AvaSpec-ULS2048XL-EVO high-sensitivity back-thinned spectrometer or the AvaSpec-ULS2048CL-EVO high-resolution spectrometer.
+As the resolution is not typically critical in this application, the focus is placed on throughput instead of resolution to optimize sampling speeds.
 These spectrometers offer the advantage of ultra-fast USB3 communication to facilitate the maximum sample acquisition speeds.